+- 24.5.5 Department heads are required to maintain oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts. - 24.5.6 Supplies.
+Consumable goods that are generally valued under \$500.
+May be purchased as needed within the approved annual budget for each department. - 24.6 Procurement limits.
 The Pine County Board has the authority to authorize all expenditures of County funds.
 Under no circumstances should purchases be split or purchased in intervals to avoid procurement limits.
 Where more than one procurement method is permitted, department heads should select the one most likely to provide the best value for the County.
-The Board has authorized purchasing authority as follows:

-- 24.6.1 \$0 to \$25,000 Purchases may be made by direct negotiation in the open market, or with a minimum of two written quotes or bids from qualified vendors.
-Supporting quotation or bid documentation must be retained for one year after their receipt (M.S.
-471.345, subd.5). - 24.6.2 \$25,000.01-\$175,000 Contracts may be made either upon sealed bids or by obtaining two or more quotations.
+The Board has authorized purchasing authority as follows: - 24.6.1 \$0 to \$25,000 The county has the discretion to make the purchase by obtaining a minimum of two quotes or simply buy the item in the open market.
+Supporting quotation or bid documentation must be retained for one year after receipt (M.S.
+471.345, subd.5). - 24.6.2. \$25,000.01 to \$175,000 Contracts may be made either upon sealed bids or by obtaining two or more quotations.
 No advertising for bids is required.
 All supporting documentation should be kept on file for one year of receipt (M.S.
-471.345). - 24.6.3 Over \$175,000 Contracts that exceed \$175,000 require a formal competitive sealed bid process solicited by public notice.
-All supporting documentation should be kept on file for 10 years after completion of project. - 24.6.4 Best Alternative Value As an alternative to bidding, the County may elect a "best value alternative" process for construction, alteration, repair or maintenance work.
+471.345). - 24.6.3.
+Over \$175,000 Contracts that exceed \$175,000 require a formal competitive sealed bid process solicited by public notice.
+All supporting documentation should be kept on file for 10 years after completion of project. - 24.6.4.
+Best Alternative Value As an alternative to bidding, the County may elect a "best value alternative" process for construction, building, alteration, improvement or repair services.
 If the "best value alternative" is chosen, the County will comply with all the requirements under M.S.
-16C.28, sub 1. - 24.6.5 Cooperative Contracts- The County is authorized to use cooperative contracts (Federal, State, and other local governments) in lieu of formal bidding or seeking quotes when it is to the advantage of the County. - 24.6.6 Purchases of Software and Technology- All purchases involving software and technology must be approved by the IT Manager.
+16C.28, sub 1. - 24.6.5.
+Cooperative Contracts The County is authorized to use cooperative contracts (Federal, State, and other local governments), but must follow the guidelines stated in the contract which may include a requirement for multiple bids/quotes. - 24.6.6.
+Purchases of Software and Technology All purchases involving software and technology must be approved by the IT Manager.

-24.7 Capital Asset Purchases

-If a purchase is at or above the capital asset threshold, the department receiving the asset should complete an asset acquisition form and immediately forward the form and supporting documentation of the purchase to the Auditor's office.
+24.7 Capital Asset Purchases.
+If a purchase is at or above the capital asset threshold, the department receiving the asset should complete and sign a capital asset acquisition form and immediately forward the form, supporting invoice of the purchase, and copies of all bid-quotation support to the Auditor's office.
+The capital asset form will not be accepted by the Auditor's office without an invoice to support the purchase.
 The following is the capital asset categories and thresholds:

+Equipment / Vehicles \$10,000

-- a.
-Equipment/Vehicles \$10,000 - b.
-Building \$25,000
+Building Improvements \$25,000

+Bridges \$50,000

+Intangibles \$20,000